Public Transportation Accidents

 There are many other laws and regulations our Oklahoma City mass transit lawyers must know to help you get justice in court and with insurance companies.
 For example, mass transit drivers need special licenses to operate their vehicles.
 The driving while intoxicated standards are much stricter for mass transit drivers than for other drivers.

 Mass transit accidents can be very complex.
 They often involve multiple victims.
 There are special rules for bringing claims against public agencies and common carriers.
 The companies or agencies that operate the transit systems usually try to fix any defects or mistakes so the transit vehicle can be put back into operation.
 At Cunningham & Mears, our lawyers understand how to make these complex cases simple.
 We calmly but professionally guide you through each phase of your case.
-For help now, please contact us or call 405-232-1212 to make an appointment.
+For help now, please call us or fill out our contact form to make an appointment.